Caladrius (video game): Gameplay

 In Caladrius, there are normal attacks and there are elemental attacks.
 There are three types of element gauges, and when an elemental attack is used it depletes one of the gauges, but it is restored over time or by acquiring element cores in the stage.
 However, element cores are temporary, and their effectiveness decreases over time.
-Ether chips are generated when you damage enemies with elemental attacks and fill the ether gauge.
+Ether chips are generated when players damage enemies with elemental attacks and fill the ether gauge.
 Ether chips strengthen elemental attacks.
 In addition to regular bombs, there is also an "element burst" that can only be used when all element gauges are over 50%.
 Furthermore, there is a system called "Shame Break that damages the passenger's body and clothing by damaging the aircraft, and is activated if the opponent's health gauge is emptied within 30 seconds.
 The player character is also subject to Shame Break, which will be activated if they have 30 or more medals when defeated.